UCHealth: Awards and recognition

 UCHealth has been ranked as a top hospital in the United States on several occasions.
-In 2012, it was listed as a Thompson Reuters Top 100 Hospital.
+In 2012, it was listed as a Thomson Reuters Top 100 Hospital.
 Between 2017 and 2021, UCHealth hospitals have been included numerous times on a list of America's Top Hospitals by U.S. News & World Report.

 In 2018, the hospital achieved Level 1 Trauma Center Status.
 Also that year, the hospital received a Comprehensive Stroke Center designation.

 In 2021, UCHealth was named the first-place winner in Healthcare Innovation's Innovator Awards program for 2021 for expanded their Virtual Health Center concept to facilitate a sepsis early-warning system with the goal of improving patient outcomes.

 In August 2021, Forbes named UCHealth as the No. 1 employer in Colorado.